sean-parent/sean-parent.github.io/tools/docker-tools/README.md

 ## Run a local server for the site

 Once the site has been prepared, you can run it to see how it looks.
-From the docker promt enter:
+From the docker prompt enter:

 ```
 cd /mnt/host